JayDoesPHP/jaydoesphp/README.md

 ## **Hi there! 👋**

-I'm **Jay**, a web developer who enjoys building websites anytime — even late at night 😅.
-I like learning new tools, writing clean code, creating videos and solving problems.
+I’m **Ar Jay**, a web developer who loves learning new tools, writing clean code, making videos, and solving problems.
 > Here's a quick look at the tools I use and the ones I'm currently learning 🚀

 <table>